Today’s guest is opportunity fund consultant David Sillaman, president and fund developer at Eazy Do It Opportunity Funds.

 And doing that gives the investors also, let’s say, a fiduciary blanket to be able to go to in the event of, you know, fraud or anything like that.
 They’ve got the SEC to go to because any opportunity fund that is actually open and saying, “Hey, you know, any investor out there who wants to…you know, we’re open to these investments, they’re gonna fall.
 It doesn’t matter whether it’s a corporation or whether it’s an LLC, they’re both gonna have some sort of SEC reg offering.

-And, you know, we looked at the path of least resistance and it allowed us to enter funds into the market space versus waiting on the sidelines, the way that a lot of opportunity funds have, and it allowed us to be able to kind of come in, create the relationships, create these amazing opportunities funds, and they get them listed and get them out there.
+And, you know, we looked at the path of least resistance and it allowed us to enter funds into the market space versus waiting on the sidelines, the way that a lot of opportunity funds have, and it allowed us to be able to kind of come in, create the relationships, create these amazing Opportunity Funds, and they get them listed and get them out there.
 And our funds are already getting investor capital coming in.

 Jimmy: That’s great.
 That’s a lot to unpack there.
 You obviously advocate for a corporate structure.
 There’s a lot of benefits to it.
 The main one being the liquidity that it provides.
 Why are so many funds set up as partnerships, though?
 Is it just inertia?
 Is that just the way it’s always been done it?
 And are there any drawbacks to setting up under a corporate structure as opposed to a partnership?